 Sark is perhaps the best and least famous of the island tax havens located in Europe.
 As part of the Channel Islands, Sark is a protectorate of the United Kingdom.
-It does however have its own sovereignty.
-Sark has no income taxes, capital gains taxes or inheritance taxes.
+It does, however, have its own sovereignty.
+Sark has no income taxes, capital gains taxes, or inheritance taxes.
 You must be prepared for a quiet life on Sark.
-There are no cars permitted on the island and the population is only around 600.
+There are no cars permitted on the island, and the population is only around 600.

-Bermuda is a small but wealthy island located in the Atlantic ocean, about 1,000 miles from Florida.
+Bermuda is a small but wealthy island located in the Atlantic Ocean, about 1,000 miles from Florida.
 There are no income taxes or capital gains taxes for residents of Bermuda.
 Bermuda was the first British colony in 1609, so benefits from the British legal system.
 Bermuda is home to almost 500 of the world’s largest companies because of this.
 There are no corporate taxes in Bermuda either.
 Bermuda is a great place to live for tax exiles.
-It has amazing beaches and all the services you’d expect to cater for wealthy residents.
+It has amazing beaches and all the services you’d expect to cater to wealthy residents.

 Which Caribbean island is a tax haven?

 There are numerous Caribbean tax havens.
 The best tax havens in the Caribbean are The Cayman Islands and The Bahamas.